Jbleezy/BO1-Reimagined/README.md

 #### Elevators
 * Decreased time to be able to use an elevator again after it has stopped from 2.1 seconds to 1 second
 * Hintstring for elevators will now not show up until the elvator becomes usable again
-* Added .2 second delay for the top elevator to activate after it has been triggered if there is a player blocking it so the elevator can move without the player having to ride it

 #### Teleporters
 * Teleporting no longer takes players' weapons away temporarily